The Butterfly Effect

 Story & Plot Summary: The Butterfly Effect

-Quick Plot Summary: The Butterfly Effect is a Science Fiction, Thriller film that explores futuristic concepts and technological possibilities while examining humanity.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2004, The Butterfly Effect is a Science Fiction, Thriller film directed by J. Mackye Gruber.
+The narrative explores futuristic concepts and technological possibilities while examining humanity.
+This summary provides a scannable look at the movie's central conflict involving Ashton Kutcher.

 Story Breakdown